 The Computational Acoustic Modeling Laboratory (CAML) at McGill University is devoted to musical acoustics and sound synthesis research.
 Lab projects are also directed toward the development of software tools to assist with audio processing, music performance, and pedagogy.
-CAML is part of the Music Technology area of the Schulich School of Music of McGill University and is directed by Gary Scavone.
+CAML is part of the Music Technology area in the Department of Music Research, Schulich School of Music, McGill University and is directed by Gary Scavone.
 CAML is also part of the Centre for Interdisciplinary Research in Music Media and Technology (CIRMMT).

 Scientific research conducted in CAML includes:

 CAML has been funded by grants from the Canadian Foundation for Innovation (CFI) and the Natural Sciences and Engineering Research Council (NSERC) of Canada.
 Students working in the lab have received funding from NSERC, the Fonds de recherche du Québec: Nature et technologies (FRQNT), the Schulich School of Music, the Centre for Interdisciplinary Research in Music Media and Technology (CIRMMT) and Hexagram.
 In-kind donations for equipment, materials and software purchases have been received from D'Addario Woodwinds, Yamaha Corp., Godin Guitars, AuSIM Engineering, Apple Computer, Dell Computer, Universal Audio, National Instruments, Media Musique, and Cycling '74.